Dev-Umisol/Dev-Umisol/README.md

 - **Linked List** — Pointer-based node traversal with add, remove, and traversal operations

 **Certification Projects (freeCodeCamp)**
-- **Tower of Hanoi** - Recursive solver using nested functions and nonlocal state; final certification project
+- **Tower of Hanoi** - Recursive solver using nested functions and nonlocal state; final certification project.
-- **Budget App** - Class-based ledger system with terminal bar chart generation
+- **Budget App** - Class-based ledger system with terminal bar chart generation.
-- **Polygon Area Calculator** - Rectangle/Square inheritance with method overriding and geometry methods
+- **Polygon Area Calculator** - Rectangle/Square inheritance with method overriding and geometry methods.
 - **Build a Hash Table** - Implementation of a hash table built from scratch, with a custom hash function, collision handling via chaining, and add, remove, and lookup operations.
-- **User Configuration Manual** -
+- **User Configuration Manual** - Using tuples, guard clauses to allow users to manually configure their settings.

 > 📂 Every project includes a detailed README covering what was built and what was learned.